Cekindo Business International is now InCorp Indonesia. Learn more.

-Here are the legal steps of establishing e-commerce business in Indonesia, for both the big companies or the micro, small, and medium enterprises:
+Here are the legal steps of opening an e-commerce business in Indonesia, for both the big companies or the micro, small, and medium enterprises:

 In this process, you need to get the form of a company deed and consult with a notary.
 Further, the notary will help you to check the availability of your company name by accessing the data in the Ministry of Law and Human Rights.
 Then, the notary will issue some documents needed for further process of company registration.

-The letter of domicile can be obtained in the local government where your business is located.
+Obtain a domicile letter from the local government where your business is located.

 The domicile letter is a requirement document to make a tax card.
 You will obtain a tax number (NPWP) and a tax card from the local tax office.

-This application is done online and is used to register your company to the Minister of Law and Human Rights.
+Complete the application online to register your company to the Minister of Law and Human Rights.
 You need to submit the application with all of the documents stated previously.
 Plus a bank statement and the statement of your transaction.

 SIUP is a permanent business trading license whereas TDP is the company registration certificate which states that your business has been legally registered by the Ministry of Law and Human Rights.
 After you submit all of the requirements and documents, you can get both of them in the region’s one-stop-service office.

-It is done only if your business has more than 10 staff or workers with the minimum salary of IRD 1 million.
-By registering your company to the Ministry of Manpower, you have certain obligations to include your workers to some working insurance and health insurance.
+Register only if your business has more than 10 staff or workers with a minimum salary of IDR 1 million.
+Now by registering your company to the Ministry of Manpower, you have certain obligations to include your workers to some working insurance and health insurance.

 Having completed all of the legal requirements, you can now start to set up your e-commerce business legally.